The Grateful Dead Movie

-The Grateful Dead Movie, released in 1977 and directed by Jerry Garcia, is a film that captures live performances from rock band the Grateful Dead during an October 1974 five-night run at Winterland in San Francisco.
+The Grateful Dead Movie, released in 1977 and directed by Jerry Garcia and Leon Gast, is a film that captures live performances from rock band the Grateful Dead during an October 1974 five-night run at Winterland in San Francisco.
 These concerts marked the beginning of a hiatus, with the October 20, 1974, show billed as "The Last One".
 The band would return to touring in 1976.
 The film features the "Wall of Sound" concert sound system that the Dead used for all of 1974.
 The movie also portrays the burgeoning Deadhead scene.
 Two albums have been released in conjunction with the film and the concert run: Steal Your Face and The Grateful Dead Movie Soundtrack.

 Documenting the Grateful Dead experience

 "There is nothing like a Grateful Dead concert" was a fan epithet, coined by Dead family member and building manager Willy Legate.
 In performance, the Dead emphasized musical improvisation and jamming, varying their set lists nightly.
 To Deadheads, their music was best appreciated in person, at live concerts.
 Furthermore, Dead shows were known for their positive, exuberant and celebratory atmosphere as the band and the audience interacted, fostering a special environment of musical celebration.
 Capturing this phenomenon on film was the paradoxical goal of The Grateful Dead Movie.

 To document the Grateful Dead experience, the film showcases the fans more than was usual in a concert movie at the time.
 They are shown enjoying the show, discussing the music and the band, and what it was like to be a Deadhead in the mid-1970s.
 The film also includes interviews with members of the Dead and vintage footage from their colorful history and early days in the band.
 The film opens with a uniquely Grateful Dead animated sequence, featuring the "Uncle Sam skeleton".
 The psychedelic animation was created by Gary Gutierrez, using techniques that he developed specifically for the project.

 Stanley Mouse did the title art.